hurtn/ranger-migration/initialise/README.md

 perm_mapping
 ------------

-This table stores the mapping of Ranger permissions to ADLS equivalent permissions.
+This table has defaults which should be reviewed and stores the mapping of Ranger permissions to ADLS equivalent permissions.
 Needs to be populated prior to running the application therefore defaults are provided, see below.

 | Column name |  Column Type | Required | Description |
 |-------------|--------------|----------|-------------|